dialtoneuk/easymediaplayer/notes.md

 ```

+* Add versioning to presets and warn a user if they are using older presets
 * Are you sure box?
 If yes do console command, if no, do not.
 * !Play argument url parsing so can just put direct link to media
 * implement a changelog